Koenkk/zigbee2mqtt.io/docs/guide/usage/exposes.md

 - Generic: types like `numeric` and `binary`
 - Specific: represents a specific capability of a device like a `light` or `switch`.

 Both types will always have a `type` property.
 The generic types (except composite) will always have an `access` property and an optional `description` property.
-All generic types will always have a `name` property indicating the context.
+All generic types will always have a `name` property indicating the context and `label` property containing the name of the capability in the correct case and without using the underscore separator (e.g. `Device temperature`, `VOC`, `Power outage count`).
 All generic types will always have a `property` type indicating where the value is exposed on, usually this is equal to the name but in case when the `endpoint` is defined it is `name_endpoint`.
 The specific and the generic composite type will always have a `features` property, this is an array containing the generic exposes types.
 Optionally both types can have a property `endpoint`, indicating the device exposes this capability on a specific endpoint.

 ### Access
 The `access` property is a 3-bit bitmask.